eoyilmaz/stalker/docs/source/tutorial/asset_management.rst

 ---------------------------

 Next we create :class:`.FilenameTemplate` instances.
-These templates define how filenames and paths will be generated for :class:`.Version` instances associated with tasks.
+These templates define how filenames and paths will be generated for by :class:`.Version` instances associated with tasks.

 Here, we create a :class:`.FilenameTemplate` named "Task Template for Commercials" that uses `Jinja2`_ syntax for the ``path`` and ``filename`` arguments.
-The :class:`.Version` class knows how to render these templates while calculating its ``path`` and ``filename`` attributes:
+The :class:`.Version.generate_path()` method knows how to render these templates to generate a ``pathlib.Path`` object:

 .. code-block:: python